oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 - entry_schema: if defined in the attribute definition in the parent entity type it may be refined according to schema refinement rules.

-- metadata: a new definition is unrestricted and will overwrite the one inherited from the attribute definition in the parent entity type definition

-### Additional Requirements

-- In addition to any explicitly defined attributes on a TOSCA entity (e.g., Node Type, Relationship Type, etc.), implementations of TOSCA **MUST** automatically reflect (i.e., make available) any property defined on an entity as an attribute of the entity with the same name as the property.

-- Values for the default keyname **MUST** be derived or calculated from other attribute or operation output values (that reflect the actual state of the instance of the corresponding resource) and not hard-coded or derived from a property settings or inputs (i.e., desired state).

-### Notes

-- Attribute definitions are very similar to [Property definitions](#_Schema_Definition); however, properties of entities reflect an input that carries the template author’s requested or desired value (i.e., desired state) which the orchestrator (attempts to) use when instantiating the entity whereas attributes reflect the actual value (i.e., actual state) that provides the actual instantiated value.

-  - For example, a property can be used to request the IP address of a node using a property (setting); however, the actual IP address after the node is instantiated may by different and made available by an attribute.

-### Example

 The following represents a mandatory attribute definition:
 ```
 actual_cpus: